redis/redis-doc/commands/eval.md

 Think at a Lua script where we perform an intersection between two sets.
 Pick five random elements, and create a new set with this five random elements.
 Finally we delete the temporary key representing the intersection between the two original sets.
-What we want to replicate is only the creating of the new set with the five elements.
+What we want to replicate is only the creation of the new set with the five elements.
 It's not useful to also replicate the commands creating the temporary key.